 There are a few inevitable things that happen every year in May during the build up to Eurovision.

-We'll see a clip of Verka Serduchka doing 'Dancing Lasha Tumbai', Måns Zelmerlöw will turn up at a Eurovision event and of course the question that every Australian fan expects will be asked....
+We'll see a clip of Verka Serduchka doing 'Dancing Lasha Tumbai', Måns Zelmerlöw will turn up somewhere and of course the question that every Australian fan expects will be asked....

 WHY IS AUSTRALIA IN EUROVISION, IT'S NOT EVEN PART OF EUROPE?!?!

 Many have come before us and attempted to answer this question and here’s our attempt in a five point explanation!

 1. It’s not actually a European competition